 And most of the cool and useful features come from plugins.
-Therefore, make sure to do a decent research on what plugins your blog will need the most and install them right away.
-You can always eliminate what’s not necessary after all.
+Therefore, make sure to do decent research on what plugins your blog will need the most and install them right away.
+You can always eliminate what’s not necessary later on.

 Here are some of the must-have WordPress plugins to grow a successful blog.